vernvriereen/psyche/psyche-book/src/development/running-onchain.md

 solana-keygen pubkey architectures/decentralized/solana-coordinator/target/deploy/psyche_solana_coordinator-keypair.json
 ```

-Make sure to then update the `declare_id`'s content with the new keys before deploying the new development contracts.
+Make sure to then update the `declare_id`'s content with the new keys before deploying the new development contracts, either manually or with `anchor keys sync` in the appropriate project folder.

 if you want to push these changes to the repo, you'll need to use `git add -f`, since they're normally `.gitignore`d.